christocracy/cordova-plugin-background-geolocation/README.md

 ### backgroundGeoLocation.isLocationEnabled(success, fail)
 NOTE: Android only

-One time check for status location services.
+One time check for status of location services.
 In case or error fail callback will be executed.

 Success callback parameter | Type | Description
 -------------------------- | ---- | -----------